JustinWinthers/ng-flux/README.md

 One issue that arises due to how Angular instantiates is that for persistent stores, you should instantiate all of your stores at app startup otherwise you run the risk of having data not persist to a store if it has not been instantiated by a factory, controller, etc... that has yet to be executed.
+Version 1.01 and above now auto intantiate stores so that you don't have to worry about it.

 The next version will auto inject the stores in the module run blocks via the injector so that you don't have to worry about, but for now the best practice is to include your stores as dependencies in your modules .run